Welcome to today's edition of the Rush 24-7 podcast.

 Because they wanted it to be true, folks.

-This is a smoke screen story in the observer.
+This is a smokescreen story in The Observer.

 Why not?

-Why didn't he get him?
+Why didn't he get it?

-Because you wanted it to you.
+Because y'all wanted it to.

 You end up living a lie.

-You guys tell your things, yourself things that you want to happen, and you get so immersed in it you think it has happened.
+You guys tell your things, yourself, things that you want to happen, and you get so immersed in it, you think it has happened.

-It this is it just keeps happening.
+This is, and it just keeps happening.

 This Democrat conference is the biggest joke.